Did You Know?

 - Skin cancer is most deadly for African Americans, Asians and Latinos.

-- The estimated total direct cost associated with the treatment of melanoma in 2010 was $2.36 billion in the United States.
+- The estimated total direct cost associated with the treatment of melanoma is $3.3 billion in the United States.

 - The emotional and physical costs are impossible to calculate.